 Scenario 3: “My cat meows all night for food.”

-Add a pre-bed play session, split the last meal into two mini portions, and use a puzzle feeder.
-Keep the total daily calories the same.
+Add a pre-bed play session, split the last meal into two smaller parts, and use a puzzle feeder if your cat enjoys it.
+Keep total daily calories the same.

 Scenario 4: “My cat seems cranky during handling.”